-How to build a DIY raised planter box for your front porch for flowers or vegetables.
+How to build a planter box, that’s raised, for your front porch for flowers or vegetables.

 Spring is here and I’m itching to get out in the garden and plant some flowers and veggies.
 Our front porch is the first place that I like to add a touch of Spring but adding flower pots has been a challenge because it’s such a tight space.